 Well-designed and operated processing facilities have the potential to contribute to the reduction of pathogen contamination.
-Lapses in facility or system management have the potential to amplify localized contamination, broadly redistribute pathogens to the edible flesh, or contaminate pathogen-free melons from within the facility during handling.
+Lapses in facility or system management have the potential to amplify localized contamination, broadly redistribute pathogens within or among lots, or contaminate pathogen-free produce from within the facility during handling.